Reflections: April 2018

 Here’s a quick post of some work we’ve been doing over the last couple of weeks.
 Now that the foundations of MYP: Next Chapter are bedded in, with teachers using the guides, working well with the assessment criteria and coming up with some interesting inquiries, it’s time to tackle interdisciplinary units (IDU’s).

-I’ve tried to capture the flow of the IDU in this poster, the purpose being a visual supplement to the IDU guide that will help us through the process clearly.
+I’ve tried to capture the flow of the IDU in this poster (updated 2018): a visual supplement to the IDU guide that will help us through the process and reduce the amount of pages that teachers need to read.
 As usual, it’s made in GoogleDrawings, so that I can embed, refine and include links where needed.
 I’d love to read your feedback in the comments below or on Twitter.

 Postscript: A Workflow for Managing IDU Reflections

-Collecting reliable and useful IDU assessment information and data can be a beast, but here’s a system we tried, with some success.
-Still a work in progress, though.
+Collecting reliable and useful IDU assessment information and data can be a beast, but here’s a system we tried, with limited success.
+Still a work in progress, but it might work for you.

-It took some setting up, but in our experiment of assessing the IDU, it worked well enough and reduced the burden of reflection on students (after a really cool, active project).
+It took some setting up, but in our experiment of assessing the IDU, it reduced the burden of reflection on students (after a really cool, active project).
+We need to test this again.

 Footnote: The Evidence for Interdisciplinary Learning